rhencher/N-London-Housing/README.md

 # House prices in London's N13 postcode

 This app provides information on home prices in the N13 postcode of London, UK over the past five years.
 Users can investigate a variety of variables in order to determine how they affect the price of homes in this area.
+Variables included in the dataset are `Date`, `Address`, `Postcode`, `Type`, `New_Build`, `Tenure`, `Bedrooms`, `Price_Paid`, `Latitude`, and `Longitude`. `Price_Paid` is the targeted response variable.

 ## Install relevant packages